Karvovskaya/RDM_Community/Strategic_Plan.md

-Community playbook framework
+Community playbook framework:

-1 *WHY*: why do we exist
+1. *WHY*: why do we exist
 2. *WHO*: who is involved. who is on the team, ambassadors, local leaders
 3. *HOW*:
     how is the programming done, how do we build a community